-Note that no rounding needs to take place in this case, since h is real.
+Note that no rounding needs to take place in this case, since h is a floating point number.
 Given this value of h, ny and nz are computed using formulas corresponding to (3.2) giving ny=34 and nz=67, for a total of 227,800 grid points.
 Again, the extents in the y and z-directions are adjusted corresponding to (3.3).
 The syntax for the grid command is given in Section 9.1.